 This particular moated house is a Scheduled Ancient Monument and Historic England gives a detailed insight into the prevelance of these type of dwellings in the area;

 I continue south through a gate into a bigger field with a hedgerow to my left.
-There are sheep in this field i feel much safer with than my previous watchers.
+There are sheep in this field I feel much safer with than my previous watchers.
 I walk the length of this field alongside the hedge going slightly downhill and go through a gate in the bottom left corner.
-There are no livestock here, these are arable fields & i continue south going back uphill until at the brow of this hill, once again beautiful views across the Roding Valley open up to me to the South East, South and South West.
-Once again i find it incredibly easy to pretend the distant M25 appearing through occasional breaks in the landscape doesn’t exist.
+There are no livestock here, these are arable fields.
+I continue south going back uphill until at the brow of this hill, once again beautiful views across the Roding Valley open up to me to the South.
+Once again I find it incredibly easy to pretend the distant M25 appearing through occasional breaks in the landscape doesn’t exist.

-This section of the river is a stark reminder that the peace and tranquility this very same river offered me in Abridge is now far behind me as i can no longer escape the ever present sound of traffic on the motorway beside me.
-This walk may not largely be within the Epping Forest district but it does bring home to me the reality that some of the most beautiful isolated villages and wonderfully inviting countryside scenery is only just a relatively short distance away from us, waiting to be discovered.
+This section of the river is a stark reminder that the peace and tranquility this very same river offered me in Abridge is now far behind me as I can no longer escape the ever present sound of traffic on the motorway beside me.
+This walk may is largely within the Epping Forest district and brings home to me the reality that some of the most beautiful isolated villages and wonderfully inviting countryside scenery is only just a relatively short distance away from us, waiting to be discovered.